 “Watching the twists and turns this magically-odd relationship takes is weirdly spellbinding.“

 When James Franco was halfway through reading The Disaster Artist, he called his manager to get the rights to make the book into a movie.
-And while the movie version of The Disaster Artist features an assembly of the greatest hits of stories from the book, the film focuses on the best part of the story–the tumultuous friendship between Tommy Wiseau and Greg Sestero.
-Watching this magically-odd relationship take twists and turns is nothing less than magical.
-The film is a remarkable achievement considering director James Franco was able to balance playing the role of Tommy and directing the film…in character!
+While the movie version of The Disaster Artist features an assembly of the greatest hits of stories from the book, Franco wisely focuses on the best part of the story–the tumultuous friendship between Wiseau and Sestero.
+Watching the twists and turns this magically-odd relationship takes is weirdly spellbinding.
+The film is a remarkable achievement considering director James Franco was able to balance playing the role of Tommy and directing the movie…in character!

 Some might argue that it’s difficult to relate to people who work in the film industry.
 But as an outsider, Tommy is the perfect vessel to experience the journey of “going for the Hollywood dream.”
-It’s not a typical “fish-out-of-water” story, Tommy is like an alien from another planet trying to imitate a human.
-It’s this story thread that makes The Disaster Artist so powerful and so surprisingly relatable.
-The idea of one risking it all.
-Bearing one’s soul.
-Spending whatever it takes.
-Doing whatever it takes to make it.
-This is where The Disaster Artist succeeds.
+It’s not a typical fish-out-of-water story, as Tommy is like an alien from another planet trying to imitate a human.
+It’s this story thread that makes The Disaster Artist so powerful and surprisingly relatable.
+The idea of one risking it all and bearing their soul, and doing and spending whatever it takes to make it is where The Disaster Artist succeeds.